 - Exercise monitor displaying distance, calories burned, speed, scan and time

 - Adjustable handlebars

-One of the better models on the market, the We R Sports is the ideal mid-priced model that boasts a set of rich features.
+One of the better models on the market, the We R Sports is the ideal cheap exercise bike that boasts a set of rich features.

 The F-Bike is priced so low and backed by so many reviews that this was a must-have on our list.
 A 4.5 star rating with over 600 customer reviews makes this the ideal, trustworthy model for beginners.
 The following features are included: